Hybrid Events Simplified: A Step-by-Step Guide

 Pros of Hybrid Fundraising

-• Hybrid events allow for high attendance due to a combination of in-person and virtual attendees.
+- Hybrid events facilitate high attendance by combining in-person and virtual attendees.

 Cons of Hybrid Fundraising

-• It’s not always easy juggling the engagement between virtual and in-person participants.
+- It’s not always easy to juggle the engagement between virtual and in-person participants.

 STEP 2: Gather A Hybrid Planning Team

 Any fundraiser comes with its complications, and hybrid events are no exception.
 Don’t try to go it alone.
-Make sure you gather a supportive and talented team to ensure a smooth fundraiser.
-Start early and plan meetings with plenty of time before the event to prepare for any eventuality.
-With hybrid fundraisers, it’s important to include some tech-savvy people on your team to help with the virtual side of the event.
-If you have the budget, maybe consider hiring a full-service events production solution to manage the logistics of a dual fundraising event.
+Ensure you gather a supportive and talented team to ensure a smooth fundraising effort.
+Start early and plan meetings with plenty of time to spare before the event, allowing for preparation in case of any unforeseen circumstances.
+With hybrid fundraisers, it’s essential to include tech-savvy individuals on your team to assist with the virtual aspects of the event.
+If you have the budget, you can consider hiring a full-service event production solution to manage the logistics of a dual fundraising event.

 STEP 3: Assess Technical Needs and Determine Your Budget